 We believe that learning Maths should be enjoyable.
 We want children to be able to approach Maths with a positive attitude.
 It is important to foster children's confidence in their ability to meet and deal with mathematical challenges and problems.
 This will be developed in the quality of experience in learning mathematics.
 We provide children with as many different opportunities as possible, to develop their skills, knowledge and understanding of all strands of mathematics.
 Lessons should be crafted towards helping pupils aim for mastery or greater depth in their learning of the subject.
-In order to do this, teachers need to plan lessons with a mixture of pedagogical approaches.
-For example, lessons may use a variety of concrete, pictorial and abstract activities and tasks, or different layers of scaffolding used to allow all pupils to access their age appropriate curriculum.
+In order to do this, teachers need to plan lessons with a mixture of concrete, pictorial and abstract activities and tasks.

 Quality of learning is facilitated by classroom organisation.
 Each classroom has a recognisable Maths area for the storage of resources and suitable displays.
 Key Stage 2 has a daily mathematics lesson of approximately 1 hour.
 Years 1/2 have a daily mathematics lesson of approximately 45 minutes and Reception have an allotted Numeracy session rotated throughout their day.
-There should be an additional allocated slot for the explicit teaching of times tables, number bonds and arithmetic skills in addition to the daily maths lesson.
-Daily opportunities for developing reasoning or using and applying skills and written explanations, should occur on a regular basis throughout the teaching week.
+There should be a mental/oral element or problem solving at the beginning of each lesson and daily opportunities for developing reasoning or using and applying skills.

 Staff cover all aspects of the curriculum for mathematics within carefully planned units of work.
 Staff can organise how they deliver the content of the curriculum in a way that best suits the needs of their class.
-Staff are supported by the provision of a scheme of work (White Rose) to aid with planning, ideas and resources.
-Individual staff use and annotate, where necessary, unit plans to suit the children they work with, covering the attainment targets / Early Learning Goals from the National Curriculum, or record evidence in the planning books if they prefer, which contains the objectives being taught and activities for the children for that week.
-There may be differentiation evident on the planning, but plans should focus primarily on whole class teaching and then scaffolded and supported tasks to suit individual needs.
+Staff are supported by the provision of a scheme of work (Abacus) to aid with planning, ideas and resources.
+Individual staff provide unit plans to suit the children they work with, covering the attainment targets / Early Learning Goals from the National Curriculum.
+From these plans staff will produce a weekly activity sheet or record evidence in the planning books, which contains the objectives being taught and activities for the children for that week.
+There will be differentiation evident on the planning, but plans should focus primarily on whole class teaching and then tasks to suit individual needs.
 Through close phase planning all children are ensured to receive equal opportunities through appropriately matched and varied tasks.